 On the back of this article, I have found out about Espace des Femmes – a gallery and bookstore started back in 1972, in the early days of the Women’s Liberation Movement, by one Antoinette Fouque, as Bibliotheque des Voix – the first collection of audiobooks in France.

 There are some other feminist tours to pick from – on themes from street art to matrimony!
-You can check them out on Trip Advisor or Feminist of Paris pages – they seem to be the group responsible for most, if not all, of the others.
+You can check them out on the Feminists of Paris pages – they seem to be the group responsible for most, if not all, of the others.*

 If you prefer to explore Paris, from a feminist perspective, by yourself, I have also found out about: Musee Curie – a museum based around the lab and office that Marie Curie worked and made her discoveries in.
 I have also found out about another French feminist bookshop – Violette & Co.